micss-lab/Agent-based-Digital-Twins-Tools/Agent-VC/README.md

 This documentation provides an overview of a project that combines remote Java with an OPC UA server and Python program for a Visual Components simulation.
 The project includes code files that control the behavior of a simulated vehicle and manage OPC UA data.

-You can download the Visual Components V4.6 from the following link: [Download Page](https://download.visualcomponents.net/installers/VisualComponents/4.6.0/VisualComponentsPremiumSetup_64.exe)
+You can download the Visual Components V4.6 from the following link: [Download](https://download.visualcomponents.net/installers/VisualComponents/4.6.0/VisualComponentsPremiumSetup_64.exe)

 ## Project Structure